 You can ask a question by adding a note under any post on this blog.
 I will see it and respond.

-In 2014, I presented a session on geometry in construction from 1680 to 1850 for the Timber Framers Guild annual conference.
-I also discussed the geometry of the Sandown, NH, Meeting House with the TFG bus tour.
+In 2014, I spoke on Practical Geometry for the Timber Framers Guild.
+This included the geometry of the Sandown, NH, Meeting House for their bus tour.

 My column on local vernacular architecture, Passing By, was published in the Bennington Banner.
-I now post the columns in my blog, passingbyjgr.blogspot.com.
-I give presentations for local and regional groups.
+I now post sporadically in my blog, passingbyjgr.blogspot.com.
+I give presentations on architecture for local and regional groups, 2 in 2021.

 Past research includes Original Green Design in the Park-McCullough Carriage House, and the use of local slate for roofs in the Bennington area.

 I started writing about vernacular architecture in 1988, when I created a bi-weekly column called Sunday Drive, for the Lawrence Eagle Tribune, in North Andover, MA.
-My favorite set of columns are those about the Salem Witch Trials seen through local buildings.
-They were written at the request of the Andover Historical Society.
+The series received a Massachusetts Historic Preservation Award.